 Let’s take an example of a banking application to explain how step-up authentication works.

-When should step-up authentication be used?
+When should you use step-up authentication?

 Broadly, app developers should ask the following questions when deciding on step-up authentication: